<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 It's a time for rest.
 A time for family and friends.
 And a chance to enjoy some darn good food—and not feel guilty about it.

 And for retailers, the holiday season can also be a great time for business.
-Despite inflation and rising interest rates persisting throughout 2023 and putting pressure on discretionary spending, people are still eager to take advantage of holiday discounts.
+Despite persisting inflation putting pressure on discretionary spending, people are still eager to take advantage of holiday discounts.

-But to take advantage of the spending spree that accompanies the holiday season, your business needs to be prepared.
+To best take advantage of the spending spree that accompanies the holiday season, however, your retail business needs to be prepared.
 From forecasting demand to stocking up inventory and ensuring a great shopping experience for your customers, it's important for retailers to start planning early.
+And with the calendar this year having five fewer days between Black Friday and Christmas compared to 2023, retailers need to be especially nimble in their financial and operational planning.

-So how do you prepare your store for the holiday season?
-Check out our top seven tips below.
+So how can you prepare your store for the holiday season?
+Check out our seven tips below.

-7 Ways To Prepare for the Holiday Season
+7 Ways Retailers Can Prepare for the Holiday Season

 1. Analyze Previous Year Trends